StuyPulse/team694.github.io/about/mentors/woodieflowers/colon/index.md

 puts it, "if he hadn't showed me that safety guard on the band saw, I'd be missing a finger now.”

-Rafael’s influence on students goes beyond the team.
+Rafael's influence on students goes beyond the team.
 By basing assignments in his robotics class on FIRST game challenges, Rafael brings the technology, teamwork, creative thinking, and good organization of a FIRST team into the classroom.
 Team members are encouraged to take these classes both to gain technical skills and to learn how to communicate their